 Microsoft and the so-called “antivirus” vendors are working in partnership with companies that issue code signing certificates.
 Those certificates cost thousands of dollars yearly.
 Like that was not enough, they recently introduced a new type of EV certificates that even cost tens of thousands of dollars yearly.

-There are good free web sites like VIRUSTOTAL DOT COM where you can upload or paste a link and scan a file with 60+ antivirus tools before even downloading it if you have any doubts.
-Of course, there are poor tools that may report false positives (incorrect detection as a threat) there too, but if you see that 65 out of 67 antivirus tools report a file as SAFE you can be sure that it is.
+If you have doubts, you can upload or paste a link to a file at VIRUSTOTAL DOT COM to scan it.
+It will scan a file with 60+ antivirus tools simultaneously.
+You do not even need to download the file – just copy its download URL.
+Of course, there are poor tools that may report false positives (incorrect detection as a threat) there too.
+Nevertheless, if you see that 65 out of 67 antivirus tools report a file as SAFE you can be sure that it is.

 To turn SmartScreen on or off in the new Microsoft Edge:

 Select Settings and more > Settings > Privacy & services .

 Scroll down to Services, and turn Microsoft Defender SmartScreen on or off.